 This name, “The Lord’s Supper,” is a common title given to partaking of bread and wine in the Protestant community.
 Some denominations call this ceremony Eucharist (Greek for “give thanks”) or Communion (Latin for “fellowship” or “sharing”).
 There is much variance in how these ceremonies are kept.
 Some keep these ceremonies weekly; some, monthly; some, quarterly; and others, annually.

-If you read through each Gospel record of this evening, you will notice that Jesus specifically said He was changing the symbols of the bread and wine—but He never said He was changing the name of the observance from Passover to anything else!
+If you read through each Gospel record of this evening, you will notice that Jesus specifically said He was changing the symbols of the bread and wine—but He never said He was changing the name from Passover to anything else.

 The apostle Paul was correcting the Corinthian congregation for not properly keeping the Passover ceremony with reverence and solemnity.
 These Christians were coming to the Passover and selfishly eating their own food while others went hungry.
 Some were even getting drunk (verse 21).

-Finding more answers
+Finding more answers about the Christian Passover